nf-core/website/markdown/developers/guidelines/index.md

 > If you're thinking of adding a new pipeline to nf-core, please read the documentation
 > about [adding a new pipeline](adding_pipelines.md).

 The following lists an overview of the guidelines.
-Follow links to dedicated pages for more detail about a given topic.
+Follow links to dedicated pages for more details about a given topic.

 ### Ask the community

-The instructions above are subject to interpretation and specific scenarios.
+The instructions below are subject to interpretation and specific scenarios.
 If in doubt, please ask the community for feedback on the [`#new-pipelines` Slack channel](https://nfcore.slack.com/channels/new-pipelines).
 You can join the nf-core Slack [here](/join).